AlphaSense Product Manager Salary in New York City Area | $155K-$170K+ | Levels.fyi

 The median Product Manager compensation in New York City Area package at AlphaSense totals $170K per year.
-View the base salary, stock, and bonus breakdowns for AlphaSense's total compensation packages.
+View the base salary, equity, and bonus breakdowns for AlphaSense's total compensation packages.
 Last updated: 9/30/2025

 Company